heypaxton/Posts/responsive-background-images.md

 ## Responsive Image Styles
 Add some images styles to your site to use with your breakpoints.
 Visit `admin/config/media/image-styles` to add some.
 We can add three that match our breakpoints.
 I've added 3 images styles: Hero Large, Hero Medium and Hero Small.
 They all use scale and crop.
 The ratio I've chosen is arbitray.
 Just make each one smaller than the next.

+These image styles can now be used in a responsive way.
+Go to `admin/config/media/responsive-image-style` and add a responsive image style called "Hero Image."
+Set the breakpoint group to your theme name or to ThinkBase, if you are using that one.
+For each of our breakpoints use the option "Select a single image style."
+For large use "Hero Large", for medium use "Hero Medium and for small use "Hero Small."
+We can just use the original image for the fallback image.